 Photorealism has explored the extents of what the human hand is capable of achieving with paint mediums.

 Louis Meisel defined Photorealism as a movement in the 1960s.
-Some points to note: The Photo-Realist uses the camera and photograph to gather information.
-He uses mechanical or semi-mechanical means to transfer the information to the canvas and ultimately must have the technical ability to make the finished work appear photographic.
+Photo-Realists use the camera and photograph to gather information.
+They use mechanical or semi-mechanical means to transfer the information to the canvas and ultimately must have the technical ability to make the finished work appear photographic.

 It could be said that Hyperrealism is a derivative of photorealism; where the subject matter is depicted as realistically as possible but the context in which it is placed remains ambiguous, all with the aim of leaving an emotional imprint from which to interpret.